douglasmccormickjr/PyInstaller-Assistance-Tools--PAT/README.md

 "...an easier way to compile your python application with PyInstaller..."

 ###why?###
-This whole thing came from my struggles with creating an all-in-one-shot method to create a standalone/single application within PyInstaller...ok here goes...link to SO answer I wrote too:
+This whole thing came from my struggles with creating **an all-in-one-shot method to create a standalone/single application** within PyInstaller...ok here goes...link to SO answer I wrote too:

 ###but there's other compilers in the wild, right?###
-**Might I suggest using PyInstaller instead of py2exe** (since PyInstaller does a far better job in terms of bundling a single executable).
-I'm on Windows about 90% of the time (no complaints here) with my python coding-- PyInstaller is a way better option than py2exe (for me at least --  I've used/test a great deal of Win compilers in the past with varied success).
-Maybe other people suffering compiling issues could benefit from this method as well.
+**Might I suggest using PyInstaller instead of py2exe or anything else for that matter** since PyInstaller does a far better job in terms of bundling a single executable.
+I'm on Windows about 90% of the time (no complaints here) with my python coding-- PyInstaller is a way better option than py2exe (for me at least --  I've used/test a great deal of Windows compilers in the past with varied success).
+Maybe other people suffering from compiling issues could benefit from this method as well.

 ###PyInstaller Prerequisites:###